If you just got a kitten, you may wonder: For how long can I enjoy this cute little fluff ball? When will they be an adult and how big will they get?

 Feline stages of life

-Newborn to 6 months old: This is the most rapid growth stage.
-Your kitten will go from newborn (eyes closed, relying on Momma for everything), to feisty, curious kittens wreaking havoc in the house.
+This is the most rapid growth stage.
+Your kitten will go from newborn (eyes closed, relying on Momma for everything), to a feisty, curious kitten.
+Kittens will also gain weight quickly putting on 0.25 – 0.5 lbs per week.

 This is also the time that socialization is important.
 To keep your kitten from becoming aloof, lots of interaction and love are key.
-Feral kittens don’t have any socialization with humans, and it explains why they prefer to avoid us.
+Feral kittens don’t have any socialization with humans which explains why they prefer to avoid us.

 You can see what your kitty will look like when it reaches adulthood in this stage.
-Many small domestic cats will stop growing around 12 – 16 months of age, but the larger ones, like Maine Coon cats or Ragdoll cats, will continue growing until 4 or even 5 years of age!
+Many small domestic cats will stop growing around 12 – 16 months of age, but the larger ones, like Ragdoll cats, will continue growing until 4 or even 5 years of age!
 But overall, the facial roundness will lengthen to become more prominent, like an adult cat.

 This is your cat’s adolescent stage.
 They may be rebellious, rambunctious, and constantly on the go.
 They’ve grown into a lanky stage, and depending on the activity level, can look lean.
 Trust me, they will grow into their frame as they mature.